 Pursuant to the Delegation Plan, NASDR, a wholly-owned subsidiary of NASD, currently provides us with regulatory services, including the regulation of trading activity on The Nasdaq Stock Market and the market surveillance functions of Nasdaq.
 We do not have a formalized written agreement with NASDR for the performance of regulatory services prior to us operating as an exchange.
-In the nine months ended September 30, 2005 and in the year ended December 31, 2004, we paid NASDR \$31.3 million and \$45.6 million, respectively, for regulatory services provided pursuant to the Delegation Plan, versus \$61.8 million in 2003.
+In the years ended December 31, 2005 and December 31, 2004, we paid NASDR \$41.7 million and \$45.6 million, respectively, for regulatory services provided pursuant to the Delegation Plan, versus \$61.8 million in 2003.
 The reduction was due to achieving operational efficiencies and the diversification of NASDR's client base.